 For example the system counts from 3 to 6.
-Initially, Finish and the Input 6 CA are externally stimulated causing the input 6, internal 6, Finish and Bind CAs to ignite.
-As Bind and Internal 6 CA neurons are frequently co-active, the synaptic strength between them is increased.
+Initially, Finish and the Input 6 CA are externally stimulated.
+This causes both to ignite, the Bind CA to ignite, and the internal 6 CA to ignite.
+As Bind CA neurons and Internal 6 CA neurons are frequently co-active, the synaptic strength between them is increased.

-After binding, the system starts by activating the Internal 3, and the Reset CA. Reset activates the Internal 1 and + CAs igniting them.
+After binding, the system starts by activating the internal 3, and the Repeat CA. Repeat activates the Internal + and 1 CAs igniting them.
 This in turn activates the $if1 + 3 \rightarrow 4$ Rule CA, and as in the prior section the Internal 4 CA comes on.
 Again as in the prior section, Done comes on, the Input layer is shut down, the Rule CA is shut down and the Internal 1, 3, and + CAs are shutdown.

-The Reset CA again ignites the Internal + and 1 CAs leading to the rule igniting followed by the Internal 5 CA igniting.
+The Repeat CA again ignites the internal + and 1 CAs leading to the rule igniting followed by the Internal 5 CA igniting.
 This process repeats itself until the Internal 6 CA comes on.
 As this is bound to the Bind CA and the Bind CA activates the Finish CA, they both come on.
-The Finish CA suppresses the Reset CA turning it off.
+The Finish CA suppresses the Repeat CA turning it off.
 The process then ceases.

-Figure 4 shows an example of neural activity.
-It shows the neurons firing per cycle in the 3 to 6 Internal CAs during counting from 3 to 6.
-Activity in the 1 and + CAs are not shown.
+An example of neural activity is shown in Figure 4.
+It shows the neurons firing per cycle in the 3 to 6 Internal CAs.

 The binding is then erased by spontaneous activation.
 The system can then be reused for further counting for example from 4 to 9.
-This process usually succeeds, but interestingly, it fails occasionally by stopping at 6.
-This is sensible because the system stops an earlier binding that should have been erased.
-This shows a typical error subjects manifest during various symbolic tasks.
+This usually succeeds, but interestingly, it fails sensibly occasionally at 6.
+In some sense the system has forgotten where to stop and stops at an earlier binding.

-Details of the Neural and Network Model
+Details of the Model

 The basis of the model is fatiguing LIF neurons.
 Neurons collect activation from other neurons via synaptic connections.
 If the neuron does not fire some of that activation leaks away.
-Equation 1 describes the activation of a neuron i at time t if it does not fire at time t-1.
+Equation 1 describes the activation of a neuron i at time t if it does not fire at time t - 1.